V01DBREAKER/V01DBot/README.md

 # V01DBot

-A Discord Bot
+A Discord Bot for personal use,

-Lots of weird things it can do!

-Version 1.0 complete!
+Archived version runs on discord.js v11.5.1